Academy of Medical Educators

 Mission

 The CMU Academy of Medical Educators supports and promotes excellence and innovation in medical education.
-The Academy is a community of educators dedicated to enhancing medical education and practice through evidence-based innovations, the scholarship of teaching and learning, mentoring, and developing future leaders.
+The Academy is a community of educators dedicated to enhancing medical education and practice through evidence-based innovations, the scholarship of teaching and learning, mentoring and developing future leaders.
 We value excellence in these areas:

-2. Advising and Mentorship
+- Advising and mentorship.

 Members